catzhangy1/project-view/README.md

 > 5. <b> Misc </b> - Did not implement the icons for the categories ('2D Animation', 'Various Drawing Styles', etc.).
 It seemed
 				like the main API calls did not return any information regarding them.

+> 6. <b> A Fuller Picture </b> - If I had more time, I would implement a user view page that displays a list of the user's
+				projects.
+In place of the category icons that are missing, as mentioned in 5), I can potentially display previews of the user's other projects at the project view.
+This would make navigating easier for the viewer who may know a maker's name but not projectId on top of their head.
+Instead of linking the user profile at the DIY website, we can link to our own user views.
+Implementing this would require an additional path added to Routes, and the new React Component hosting it would be similar to how ProjectView works, perhaps a bit simpler.